weld/core/examples/README.md

     mvn -Darquillian=wildfly-managed-8 clean verify

-You can run the functional tests against all examples (from the `examples` directory`) or against an individual example (from it's sub-directory).
+You can run the functional tests against all examples (from the `examples` directory) or against an individual example (from its sub-directory).

-The jsf/numberguess example can be also tested in a cluster.
+The` jsf/numberguess` example can also be tested in a cluster.
 Follow these steps for a default configuration:

-1. Create two JBoss AS 7 distributions, so you have, e.g.
+1. Create two WildFly 8 distributions, so you have, e.g.

-        /home/foo/testing/node1/jboss-as-7.1.0.Final/
+        /home/foo/testing/node1/wildfly-8.0.0.Final/

     and

-        /home/foo/testing/node2/jboss-as-7.1.0.Final/
+        /home/foo/testing/node2/wildfly-8.0.0.Final/

-2. Configure each of the installations standalone/configuration/standalone/standalone-ha.xml files
+2. Configure each of the installations' `standalone/configuration/standalone-ha.xml` files

-    Edit the <interfaces/> element to bind each instance to a different loopback IP address, e.g.
+    Edit the `<interfaces/>` element to bind each instance to a different loopback IP address, e.g.

         <loopback-address value="127.0.1.1"/>